 What is gene therapy?

-- Gene therapy uses sections of DNA (usually genes) to treat or prevent disease that is caused by a faulty gene.
+- Gene therapy uses sections of carefully selected DNA to treat or prevent disease that is caused by a faulty gene.

 - There are two different types of gene therapy depending on which types of cells are treated: